-them".
-Punctuating the point is that trade diversification is a long-standing theme of Australia's trade policy and has led to the channelling of significant bureaucratic resources into completing free trade agreements with a host of countries, including the US, Japan, Korea and Indonesia.
-It is also seen in the activities of government agencies like Austrade, which regularly organise roadshows for Australian businesses to alternative markets such as India.
+markets such as India.
 Yet despite this, China's share of Australia's total trade has only continued to grow.
 In the longer term there is also greater scope for China to develop alternative sources of supply for big-ticket Australian export items like iron ore, potentially increasing its coercive leverage compared with today.

 For China, the reputational cost associated with the use of trade sanctions may be significantly higher than anticipated.
-While criticising the US of abusing unilateral actions and confrontational approaches (particularly in the US-China trade war), China is effectively deviating from its own commitments to international cooperation in taking the actions against Australia.
-This is so despite the fact that China seems to have attempted to avoid actions that explicitly violate WTO rules by using the flexibilities in the rules (as discussed in Section III).
+While criticizing the US of abusing unilateral actions and confrontational approaches (particularly in the US-China trade war), China is effectively deviating from its own commitments to international cooperation in taking the actions against Australia.
+183 This is so despite the fact that China seems to have attempted to avoid actions that explicitly violate WTO rules by using the flexibilities in the rules (as discussed in section 3).
 More importantly, China's use of informal measures goes to the heart of the systemic concerns that China remains an NME in which the Chinese government has the ability to control or significantly influence business activities.
 For years, China has endeavoured to persuade WTO Members that the Chinese economy has undergone unparalleled market-oriented transformation and now operates solely based on market forces.
-Yet, the informal coal restriction would only reinforce the longstanding perception that China's unique economic model is fundamentally incompatible with the multilateral trading system, which would in turn cause a loss of trust in China's role and behaviour, and undermine its political pursuit of being recognised as a full market economy, in the international trade community.
+Yet, the informal coal restriction would only reinforce the longstanding perception that China's unique economic model is fundamentally incompatible with the multilateral trading system, which would in turn cause a loss of trust in China's role and behaviour, and undermine its political pursuit of being recognized as a full market economy in the international trade community.